Hours after the White House issues its new vaccine mandate, GOP-led states sue

 The lawsuits also claim federal overreach

-State officials such as Ohio's Yost said Thursday the rules violate the Constitution.
+State officials such as Ohio's Yost said Thursday that the rules violate the Constitution.

 "I've said it many times: The Biden administration may not do whatever it wants however it wants," Yost said.
 "The Constitution lays out critical rules by which the executive branch must operate.
 Congress and the states have their own powers, which the administration can't just take over because it wants to."